naomijub/wooridb/README.md

 ### `MATCH UPDATE ENTITY`:
-Updates only if precondition is matched, this transaction is significantly slower than others.
-Example request `'MATCH ALL(a > 100, b <= 20.0) UPDATE test_match_all SET {{a: 43, c: Nil,}} INTO 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`.
+Updates only if precondition is matched.
+This transaction is significantly slower than others.
+Example request: `'MATCH ALL(a > 100, b <= 20.0) UPDATE test_match_all SET {{a: 43, c: Nil,}} INTO 48c7640e-9287-468a-a07c-2fb00da5eaed from my_entity_name'`.

 Possible preconditions:
   - `ALL` or `ANY` are required to set preconditions. `ALL` means that a logical `AND`/`&&` will be applied to all conditions and `ANY` means that a logical `OR`/`||` will be applied to all conditions.
 They contain a series of preconditions separated by `,`.
 For example `ALL(a > 100, b <= 20.0)` or `ANY(a == "hello", b != true)`.
   - **NULL KEYS**, `ALL` returns an error if a null key is present and `ANY` just ignores null keys.
   - `==` means equals, so if `a == 100`, this means that the entity key `a` must equals to `100`.